AmpersandTarski/documentation/installation/installation.md

 Usually, you would have some demands regarding particulars of the generation.
 For example, you may want to generate the website in a specific directory, specify a particular CSS file for this website, etc. For the complete syntax of the Ampersand executable, see the chapter about the [command line tool](commandLineTool/commandlinetool.md)

-## Prerequisites for running prototypes
-In order to run the generated prototype, you need the following on the computer that you are using:
-* a working SQL database server.
-You must ensure that this server has an account that has a user called `ampersand` with a password `ampersand`, with rights to create/read/update/delete databases as well as their contents.
-* a working (configured) web server that can run PHP (5.6 or higher).
-The webserver must run on `localhost` and listen on port 80, which is pretty default.
-A practical way to arrange for this is to install [XAMPP](https://www.apachefriends.org/download.html), and create the `ampersand` database account.

 ## Installing and running a prototype website
 Installing a prototype consists of copying the generated contents into the `htdocs` directory of the webserver.